clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 - https://github.com/nrepl

 **Why is this work important to the Clojure community?**
-xxCIDER and nREPL are two of the pillars of the Clojure community and are widely used by Clojure developers.
+CIDER and nREPL are two of the pillars of the Clojure community and are widely used by Clojure developers.
 The libraries developed originally for CIDER (cider-nrepl, refactor-nrepl, orchard, etc) are used by many other development tools as well.  <br>

 ---